-Vehicle Inspections and truck maintenance using a DOT vehicle inspection form can help you control costs and keep drivers safe on the road.
+Vehicle Inspections and truck maintenance can help you control costs and keep drivers safe on the road.
 A properly executed vehicle inspection can help your drivers:

 - Discover unsafe conditions before they cause accidents or crashes